Four-Power Pact

-The Four-Power Pact, also known as the Quadripartite Agreement, was an international treaty between Britain, France, Italy, and Nazi Germany that was initialled on 7 June 1933 and signed on 15 July 1933 in the Palazzo Venezia, Rome.
+The Four-Power Pact, also known as the Quadripartite Agreement, was an international treaty between the United Kingdom, France, Italy, and Germany that was initialed on 7 June 1933 and signed on 15 July 1933 in the Palazzo Venezia, Rome.
 The Pact was not ratified by the French Parliament.

 Background

-Against the backdrop of the Great Depression and the Nazi rise to power, Benito Mussolini called for the creation of the Four-Power Pact on 19 March 1933 as a better means of ensuring international security.
+The creator and chief promoter of the pact was Benito Mussolini, who completed its original manuscript during one of his short stays at Rocca delle Caminate, in March 1933.
+Against the backdrop of the Great Depression and the Nazi rise to power, Mussolini called for the creation of the Four-Power Pact on 19 March 1933 as a better means of ensuring international security.
 Under the plan, smaller nations would have less of a voice in great power politics.
-Representatives of Britain, France, Germany and Italy signed a diluted version of Mussolini's Four-Power Pact proposal.
+Representatives of the United Kingdom, France, Germany and Italy signed a diluted version of Mussolini's Four-Power Pact proposal.

 Mussolini's chief motive in suggesting the pact was his wish for closer relations with France.
 Though Mussolini's purpose may have been to calm Europe's nerves, the pact actually caused the opposite result.
 It reaffirmed each country's adherence to the Covenant of the League of Nations, the Locarno Treaties and the Kellogg-Briand Pact.

 The pact was intended to be the solution to the issue of sovereign powers coming together and operate in an orderly way, which had been the purpose of the League of Nations.
 Mussolini's goal was to reduce the power of the small states in the League of Nations by a bloc of major powers.

 The Four-Power Pact had little significance but was not completely devoid of merit.
 The Four-Power Pact was supposed to be a solution to the exploitation of the balance of power, which was of interest to Italy and also appealed to the British.

 However, the pact faced speculation in France and Germany.
-Since London and Rome were close enough to mediate between Paris and Berlin, France was justifiably alarmed.
+Since London and Rome were close enough to mediate between Paris and Berlin, France was alarmed.

+Negotiation, initialing and signing

+The pact was ultimately supported by all the four great powers, as well as other states.
+MacDonald was the first to come to Italy to discuss the pact, anticipating Mussolini, according to Salata, evidently informed of the Duces idea.
+France ultimately approved the pact, and in April 1933 Daladier and Paul-Boncour expressed their support for the continuation of negotiations of the pact.
+Likewise, the Grand Council of Fascism gave its strong support to the "action of the head of the Fascist government."
+In April 1933 Rome was informed that Belgium hailed Mussolini's idea of a pact among the four powers, only pointing out that it expected to be included in the discussions when these touched upon Belgium's interests, especially when discussing the colonies in Africa, receiving assurances from Italy in this regard.
+In the same month von Papen hailed the "genial idea of Mussolini", while Hitler, in his 17 May speech, reiterated his support and approval of the pact.